strawbrary/php-sha3/readme.md

 PHP SHA-3 (Keccak) Extension
 ============================
-This is a PHP extension which is a wrapper for the official implementation of the Keccak hash function, as submitted to the NIST hash function contest and selected to become the official SHA-3 algorithm.
+This PHP extension is a wrapper for the reference implementation of the SHA-3 (Keccak) hash function.
 SHA-3 is intended to replace older general use hash functions such as SHA-2 and MD5.
 The algorithm was designed by Guido Bertoni, Joan Daemen, Michaël Peeters and Gilles Van Assche.

+This extension currently uses the FIPS 202 draft standard.
+Note that as of May 2015, standardization is still ongoing and the final output values may be different from the current implementation.

 Installation
 ------------